ZenithFlux/Image_Colorizer/README.md

 *Note (For Non-Technical Users) -* Users who have no knowledge of deep learning or pytorch are advised to only edit values in ***'settings.py'***.
 Most of the training and application usage can be handled using this file.

+**app.py -** Run it to colour your images.
+This is basically a GUI for 'color_images.py'.
+A trained model should be on location MODEL_PATH mentioned in 'settings.py'.

+**colour_images.py -** Run this file to colour your grayscale images using a trained model in python console.
+A trained model should be on location MODEL_PATH mentioned in 'settings.py'.

 **train_model.py -** You can train your own image colouring model by running this script.
 All training settings can be adjusted from 'settings.py'.

-**colour_images.py -** Run this file to colour your grayscale images using a trained model.
-A trained model should be on location MODEL_PATH mentioned in 'settings.py'.

 **colour_video.py -** Run this file to colour your grayscale videos using a trained model.
 A trained model should be on location MODEL_PATH mentioned in 'settings.py'.